CrowdHailer/Contract/contract.md

 ### Payments

-The fees and expenses shown are minimum estimates only unless an hourly fee has been agreed upon.
-That fee will be ________ per hour and the designer shall keep the client apprised of a tally of hours within a reasonable period of time.
-Final fees and expenses shall be shown when invoice is rendered.
-The fees and expenses shown are minimum estimates only unless the quote and/or invoice is clearly marked Firm Quote, otherwise the below stated hourly fee will be payable on all time over that which was quoted with a minimum in 30 minute increments.

-We’re sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
-As we’re also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.
+We are sure you understand how important it is as a small business that you pay the invoices that we send you promptly (in any event within 7 days of the date of issue of the invoice).
+All fees and expenses are minimum estimates only.
+The fee will be £35 per hour.
+We will invoice you at the end of every week in which we perform a service for you.

-[Payment schedule]

-### But where’s all the horrible small print?
+### Miscellaneous

-Just like a parking ticket, you can’t transfer this contract to anyone else without our permission.
-This contract stays in place and need not be renewed.
-If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.
+You cannot transfer or assign this contract to anyone else without our permission.

-Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of [English and Welsh] courts.

-Oh and don’t forget those men with big dogs.
+This contract shall continue in full force and effect until terminated by one of the parties, or the conclusion of the project.

+ This document may be signed in one or more counterparts, each part, when taken together, constituting a single document.

+Dispute resolution- The governing law of this contract is the law of England and Wales.
+The parties agree that the courts of England and Wales shall have exclusive jurisdiction over any dispute arising out of this agreement (including any non-contractual disputes).

 ### The dotted line

 Signed by and on behalf of [company name]

+>

+>

+>

 Signed by and on behalf of [customer name]

+>

+>

+>

 Date [date]

+>

+>

+>

 Everyone should sign above and keep a copy for their records.